BharathS11/Low-Power-Design-VSD-Workshop/README.md

 **Energy** is power consumed per unit time, it's the capacity that is packed.
 Directly affects weight and cost, indirectly affects form factor.
 So how much is enough?

 **Power Management** is often the problem of Density, Delivery, Leakage and Lifetime
-1. Density: is power consumed in unit area, meaning heat generated, meaning cost required to hdissipate heat.
+1. Density: is power consumed in unit area, meaning heat generated, meaning cost required to dissipate heat.
 High density close to batteries has caused fires in cellphones and laptops.
 2. Delivery: is the amount of current that needs to be delivered.
 As Vdd decreases current delivery increases.
 Hence, delivery is commonly known as IR drop and di/dt problems.
 3. Leakage: is the power consumed when idle.
 In higher technology nodes this was insignificant, but in sub-micron and deep sub-micron designs because of second order effects this is a significant problem.
 4. Lifetime: is reliability problem because of ever shrinking technology node.
 The chip cannot fail because of this, designer has to ensure reliable operation for defined period.